Kim Petras: 2019–2020: Clarity and Turn Off the Light

-2020–present: Scrapped third studio album and "Unholy"
+2020–2022: Problématique and Slut Pop

 On 6 November 2020, Petras was featured on K/DA's EP All Out, appearing on the song "Villain" alongside Madison Beer, which charted in New Zealand and on the US World Songs chart.
 In 2021, Petras was featured on remixes of several songs made popular on TikTok, including "Jenny" with Studio Killers, and "SugarCrash!" by ElyOtto and Curtis Waters.
 Additionally, her 2017 song "Unlock It" with Charli XCX and Jay Park went viral on the app.
 Petras additionally announced Turn Off the Light, Vol. 3 would be released sometime in 2021, although this plan did not come to fruition.

-In August 2021, Petras signed to Republic Records and released "Future Starts Now" as the lead single from her upcoming major-label debut studio album.
+In August 2021, Petras signed to Republic Records and released "Future Starts Now" as the lead single from her major-label debut studio album, Problématique.
 Petras performed the song at the 2021 MTV Video Music Awards pre-show on 12 September 2021, as the first out trans artist to perform at the VMAs.
-In November 2021, she performed two more singles from the forthcoming album — "Coconuts" and "Hit It from the Back" — when she appeared at the 2021 MTV Europe Music Awards, becoming the first out trans artist to perform at the EMAs, a show that MTV had deliberately hosted in Budapest, as "an opportunity to stand in solidarity" in protest against the Hungarian anti-LGBT law; likewise Petras's performance was intentionally raunchy and "sex positive" and spoke out to say "It's going to be pretty powerful to be in Hungary and perform the show when these laws have just happened".
+In November 2021, she performed two more songs from the forthcoming album — "Coconuts" and "Hit It from the Back" — when she appeared at the 2021 MTV Europe Music Awards, becoming the first out trans artist to perform at the EMAs, a show that MTV had deliberately hosted in Budapest, as "an opportunity to stand in solidarity" in protest against the Hungarian anti-LGBT law; likewise Petras's performance was intentionally raunchy and "sex positive" and spoke out to say "It's going to be pretty powerful to be in Hungary and perform the show when these laws have just happened".
 Petras also performed at the 2021 Macy's Thanksgiving Day Parade, becoming the first out trans performer to do so.
 She was featured in the 2021 holiday film The Bitch Who Stole Christmas.
 On 3 December 2021, after overwhelming fan response on TikTok, Petras released "Coconuts", doing so around a month earlier than scheduled.

 On 10 February 2022, after teasing some of the songs on TikTok, Petras announced a surprise EP titled Slut Pop, which was released the following day.

-On June 11, 2022, Petras performed at Los Angeles Pride with Christina Aguilera.
+On 11 June 2022, Petras performed at Los Angeles Pride with Christina Aguilera.

-On 30 July 2022, Petras seemingly confirmed via Twitter that the album titled Problématique had been scrapped.
+On 30 July 2022, Petras seemingly confirmed via Twitter that Problématique (2022) had been scrapped.
 On 2 August 2022, many songs believed to be on the album leaked online.
 Petras responded to these leaks on Twitter, saying "It's ok if u wanna listen to the leaks ...
 I'm not getting to put out any music anyways I'm fucked."